Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/buttons_and_controls.rst

 These are buttons that perform an operation when clicked with :kbd:`LMB`.
-They can be identified by their gray color in the default Blender scheme.
+They can be identified by their gray color in the default color scheme.

-Pressing :kbd:`Ctrl-C` over these buttons copies their python command into the clipboard which can be used in the python console or in the text editor when writing scripts.

 Toggle Buttons